dililab/multimodal-xai-2024/_pages/workshop-programme.md

 ## Workshop location

-tba
+ICMI Conference Venue, Room 2

 ## Instructions for presenters

 * Oral: Presentations are scheduled for 20 minutes + 15 minutes discussion each.
-* Poster: Posters should be max ISO-A0 (84.1 x 118.9 cm), portrait orientation .
+* Poster: Posters should be max ISO-A0 (84.1 x 118.9 cm), _portrait_ orientation.